ABOUT DIA

 Victoria Wake

-Victoria’s vision for the Dimond includes people walking and taking the bus more, and driving less, and generally knowing each other and local businesses better.
+Victoria’s vision for the Dimond includes people walking and taking the bus more, driving less, and generally knowing each other and local businesses better.
 She would like to see greater environmental stewardship and a flourishing greenscape.
-She hopes more of the community will get engaged in local projects and activities because it’s gratifying and fun!
+She hopes more of the community will get engaged in local projects, because it’s gratifying and fun!

 Kevin Whittinghill